 For further information click here . www.northamptonshire.gov.uk/libraries

 Peterborough Library and Archives has many family history resources including documents, photographs and local history resources.
 For further information click here.
 Peterborough Archives

 Museums and Historic Homes

 There are many museums within the county and many hold items relating to the boot and shoe industry including Kettering, Rushden, Desborough, Rothwell and Wollaston.
 The Northampton Museum and Art Gallery has galleries showing the history of shoes and also a permanent exhibition on the history of Northampton.
 For further details <click> here.
 To see photos from the museum collection <click> here.
-Note that the Museum is close until mid 2018 for refurbishment.
+Note that the Museum is closed until early 2020 for refurbishment.

 Northampton Abington Park museum holds military collections relating to the Northamptonshire Regiment and the Northamptonshire Yeomanry.
 The smaller museums such as Oundle, Earls Barton and Burton Latimer will have much local information such as archives and photographs.
 Other museums may be more specific such as the Canal Museum at Stoke Bruerne, the Harrington Aviation Museum or Rushden Transport Museum.